Sony to sell LCD venture stake to Samsung for $940 million

 AILING BUSINESS

-Once a symbol of Japan's high-tech might, Sony has sold off TV factories in Spain, Slovakia and Mexico in the past few years and outsources more than half of its production to companies including Hon Hai Precision Industry, the contract electronics maker that also counts iPhone maker Apple Inc as a key customer.
+Once a symbol of Japan's high-tech might, Sony has sold off TV factories in Spain, Slovakia and Mexico in the past few years and outsources more than half of its production to companies including Hon Hai Precision Industry (2317.TW), the contract electronics maker that also counts iPhone maker Apple Inc (AAPL.O) as a key customer.

 Sony retains four TV plants of its own -- in Japan, Brazil, China and Malaysia.